3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 - Young people receiving unemployment benefits are not allowed to keep them if they choose to undertake a traineeship abroad.

 - Young people graduating after the age of 25 years old are not allowed to receive unemployment benefits (see section 3.11 current debates and reforms).
 They must require financial support to “Public Centre of Social Action”.
 People depending of this public social service must stay on the Belgian territory to receive the “Social Integration Income”.
-This is an obstacle to mobility for young job seekers as it prevents young job seekers from gaining professional experience abroad.
+This is an obstacle to mobility for young job seekers as it prevents them from gaining professional experience abroad.